piotrmurach/tty/README.md

 end
 ```

 Notice that `Config` inherits from `App::Cmd` class which you have full access to.
 This class is meant to provide all the convenience methods to lay foundation for any command development.
-It will lazy load many [tty components](#3-components) inside helper methods.
+It will lazy load many [tty components](#3-components) inside helper methods which you have access to by opening up the `lib/app/cmd.rb` file.

-For example, you have access to `prompt` helper to gather user input:
+For example in the `lib/app/cmd.rb` file, you have access to `prompt` helper for gathering user input:

 ```ruby
 # The interactive prompt